OreOliciouZ/MotD.md/Empyrion.md

 (this commands do have a cooldown of 10 seconds)

+## Factory Dealer

+The [Factory Dealer](https://github.com/GitHub-TC/EmpyrionFactoryDealer) allows additional functions for the blueprint factory.
+The immediate completion of the blueprint in exchange for credits or the release of the stored resources you have put in.

+For information dialogue in the game enter /factory help

+* /factory finish
+* /factory buyall
+* /factory getall

 ## Chatbot options

 The chatbot is provided by Eleon and HWS to make things easier in the game